petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 3. Dependencies managed with virtual environments and/or containers.
 4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together, move data around when necessary.

+Take a step back and imagine you're a scientist without software engineering skills who is not interested in becoming a part time software engineer.

+TODO: Get UMich survey data

+The level of computational competence required is quite high.

 It's not surprising that single button reproducibility is rare given that the practices above amount to expecting scientists to become part time